BarquistLab/ALTIS_repo/README.md

 1. **Install cmdstan**

 Follow the comprehensive guide https://mc-stan.org/docs/2_31/cmdstan-guide/cmdstan-installation.html .
 The models have been tested with Stan v2.31.0.
+Installing cmdstan takes about 2 min on a desktop computer.

 2. **Enable multithreading**